 The Life of the True Church

-20. Authority, Allegiance, and Grace: Why Sacraments Offered in Communion with the Counterfeit Church Cannot Bear Salvific Fruit
+63. Authority, Allegiance, and Grace: Why Sacraments Offered in Communion with the Counterfeit Church Cannot Bear Salvific Fruit

 The Life of the True Church: sacramental and supernatural life in full Catholic order.

-In the present apostasy, priests who align themselves with the post-Vatican II establishment place themselves in communion with a body that publicly contradicts Catholic dogma, alters sacramental rites, and denies the exclusivity of the Church.
-Such allegiance constitutes objective separation from the Church, regardless of personal intention.
-Grace does not flow through structures erected against truth.
+This principle becomes sharper in the present apostasy.
+Priests who align themselves with the post-Vatican II establishment place themselves in communion with a body that publicly contradicts Catholic dogma, alters sacramental rites, and denies the exclusivity of the Church.
+That allegiance is not an incidental administrative detail.
+It is objective separation from the Church's true life.
+The ordinary faithful should take comfort in learning this plainly.
+They are not being asked to untangle mystical subtleties.
+They are being asked to see that truth, authority, sacrament, and grace belong together because Christ joined them.

-The counterfeit church of antichrist offers a religion of appearances: rites without power, authority without truth, unity without faith.
-It cannot sanctify because it does not submit to Christ.
-Those who minister within it, regardless of personal sincerity, cannot merit grace for themselves or others because they act against the order established by God.
+This doctrine is severe because reality is severe.
+The counterfeit church of antichrist cannot sanctify because it does not submit to Christ.
+Those who minister within it, whatever their personal sincerity, cannot merit grace for themselves or others by acting against the order God established.

 Footnotes